 Two weeks ago I put up a job posting to hire for two positions, a content curator and a digital artist.
 Both positions were full-time, both offered the chance to work remotely and essentially live anywhere, and both provided an opportunity for daily creative work on a small web business that continues to grow at a breakneck rate.
 It was bound to be competitive.

 I received 707 applications.
 Only 24 were invited back to participate in a second round.

-Reading over job applications 13 hours a day for four days straight one quickly develops an eye for what differentiates great applications from sucky ones.
+Reading over job applications 13 hours a day for four days straight, one quickly develops an eye for what differentiates great applications from sucky ones.
 You begin to see patterns, themes, variations.
-You see what makes the good application good, the bad application bad, and the ugly applications, well, ugly.
+You see what makes the good applications good, the bad applications bad, and the ugly applications, well, ugly.

-The truth is that there are some essentially basic and common sense principles even already-good candidates could use to improve their applications.
-And there’s no reason for people to not be implementing these basic common sense principles.
+The truth is that there are some basic and common sense principles even already-good candidates could use to improve their applications.
+And there’s no reason for people to not be implementing these basic, common sense principles.
 Especially my readers.

 (This is part one of a two part article.
 This part explains general tips and requirements for my job posting or any job posting.
 Part two is about my specific evaluation process for these two jobs.)